Bali myna

 The Bali myna (Leucopsar rothschildi), also known as Rothschild's mynah, Bali starling, or Bali mynah, locally known as jalak Bali, is a medium-sized (up to 25 cm long), stocky myna, almost wholly white with a long, drooping crest, and black tips on the wings and tail.
-The bird has blue bare skin around the eyes, greyish legs and a yellow bill.
+The bird has blue bare skin around the eyes, greyish legs and a brown and yellow bill.
 Both sexes are similar.
-It is critically endangered and in 2018, fewer than 100 adults were assumed to exist in the wild.
+It is critically endangered and in 2020, fewer than 50 adults were assumed to exist in the wild.

 Taxonomy and systematics

+The Bali myna was formally described in 1912 by the German ornithologist Erwin Stresemann based on a female specimen collected on the island of Bali in Indonesia.
+He introduced a new genus Leucopsar and coined the binomial name Leucopsar rothschildi.
+The genus name combines the Ancient greek λευκός (leukos) meaning "white" with ψάρ (psar) meaning "starling".
+The specific epithet was chosen to honour Walter Rothschild who had allowed Stresemann to examine birds at his museum in Tring, Hertfordshire, England.

-The first scientific description of the Bali myna was made in 1912.
-Placed in the monotypic genus Leucopsar, it appears to be most closely related to Sturnia and the brahminy starling which was initially placed in Sturnus then later moved by a study in 2008 to Sturnia, as Sturnus as delimited was highly paraphyletic.
-The specific epithet commemorates the British ornithologist Lord Rothschild.
+The Bali myna remains the only species placed in the genus Leucopsar.
+It appears to be most closely related to Sturnia and the brahminy starling which was initially placed in Sturnus then later moved by a study in 2008 to Sturnia, as Sturnus as delimited was highly paraphyletic.

 Description

-The Bali myna is a medium-large bird around 25 cm in length.
+The Bali myna is a medium-large starling around 25 cm in length.
 It is almost wholly white with a long, drooping crest, black wing-tips and tail tip.
-It has a yellow bill with blue bare skin around the eyes and legs.
-The black-winged starling (Sturnus melanopterus), a similar species, has a shorter crest and a much larger area of black on wings and tail, plus a yellow eye-ring (without feathers) and legs.
+It has a brown and yellow bill with blue bare skin around the eyes and legs.
+The sexes are similar in appearance but the male has a longer crest than the female.
+The black-winged myna (Acridotheres melanopterus), a similar species, has a shorter crest and a much larger area of black on wings and tail, plus a yellow eye-ring (without feathers) and legs.

 Distribution and habitat

-The Bali myna is restricted to the island of Bali (and its offshore islands) in Indonesia, where it is the island's only endemic vertebrate species.
+The Bali myna's range is restricted to northwest Bali (and its offshore islands) in Indonesia, where it is the island's only endemic vertebrate species.
 In 1991, the bird was designated the faunal emblem of Bali.
 Featured on the Indonesian 200 rupiah coin, its local name is jalak Bali (Balinese script: ᬚᬮᬓ᭄ᬩᬮᬶ).